Bachelor in Midwifery

 - As a communicator, the midwife facilitates the building of trusting relationships and a selective sharing of information.

-- As a collaborator, the midwife proactively participates in interdisciplinary team work.
+- As a collaborator, the midwife proactively participates in interdisciplinary teamwork.

 - As a scholar, the midwife is committed to lifelong learning and the transfer of knowledge.

-At a glance
+At a Glance

-Degree: Bachelor of Science ZFH in Midwifery
+Degree: Bachelor of Science ZHAW in Midwifery

 Workload: 180 ECTS credits

-Course structure: full-time, practice-oriented bachelor degree programme
+Course Structure: full-time, practice-oriented Bachelor’s degree programme

-Registration deadline: 15 January
+Registration Deadline: January 25

-Teaching location: Winterthur
+Teaching Location: Winterthur

-Language of instruction: German
+Language of Instruction: German

 Additional information